 We work closely with writer and activist Rori Daniel, and her site, Living with Superficial Siderosis is an excellent source of further reading.
 The Patient Registry is a vitally important resource for research - sign up today and make a difference.

-We're also proud to work with Dr Michael Levy at Johns Hopkins in Baltimore and indebted for his help since the beginning.
+We're also proud to work with Dr Michael Levy at Massachusettes General and indebted for his help since the beginning.
 He's given his specialist knowledge in answering over two hundred questions and produced a helpful webinar about superficial siderosis.